zlatanajanovic/al-folio/_news/announcement_3.md

 related_posts: false
 ---

-I am serving as an Associate Editor for IEEE/RSJ IROS 2023.
+Serving as an Associate Editor for IEEE/RSJ IROS 2023.